 Usually Bangarra creates at least one new performance each year.
 Here is a timeline showing you their program since 1992.

-Praying Mantis DreamingPraying Mantis Dreaming tells the story of a young Aboriginal girl on her journey from her traditional homelands to the city.
-The Spirit of the Preying Mantis Dreaming watches over both worlds, guiding and protecting the Aboriginal inhabitants, and encouraging the girl to seek her cultural heritage.
+Praying Mantis DreamingPraying Mantis Dreaming, Bangarra's first full-length work, tells the story of a young Aboriginal girl on her journey from her traditional homelands to the city.
+The Spirit of the Praying Mantis Dreaming watches over both worlds, guiding and protecting the Aboriginal inhabitants, and encouraging the girl to seek her cultural heritage.

 OchresIn all its forms and colours, ochre is essential to the life of Aboriginal communities.
 This four-part contemporary dance work – yellow, black, red and white – is a portrayal for each colour of this earthy substance, its myriad of purposes and the spiritual significance to Aboriginal people.